OWASP/DevGuide/03-Build/0x11-Cryptography.md

 We use cryptography for authentication in two different ways.
 First, cryptographic protocols are used to securely authenticate entities over an insecure communication channel.
 Some of these more widely known communication protocols include Kerberos, RADIUS, and MS-CHAPv2.
 If, as a developer, you have need of authentication protocol, you are advised to either use a standard one known to be secure or work with a reputable professional cryptographer to develop one to suit your needs.
 History is replete with examples from broken authentication protocols even when they are developed by experts.
 A prime example is the original Needham-Schroeder protocol.
 Hire a professional cryptographer as this use of cryptography is much harder than it seems.

 The second way that cryptography is used for authentication is for storing a user's password.
-Unless the user's password must be later be replayed in a separate context to make the plaintext password available to some other downstream system (possibly when the user is no longer even authenticated to the present system), the recommended way to do this is to use a strong, one-way secure cryptographic hash along with "salting" (adding a nonce of sufficient length).
+Unless the user's password must later be replayed in a separate context to make the plaintext password available to some other downstream system (possibly when the user is no longer even authenticated to the present system), the recommended way to do this is to use a strong, one-way secure cryptographic hash along with "salting" (adding a nonce of sufficient length).

 ##Using Cryptography to Solve Practical Problems